qcam/nabo/README.md

 > How does Nabo work?

-Nabo pre-compiles all posts in the configured repo and delivers it when you ask.
+Nabo parses all posts in the configured repo in **compile-time**, keeps them in the module, and returns them when you ask in run-time.
-That's it, no magic.

 > Why this post engine does not support generating static html like Jekyll and
 > such?